hotosm/oam-server-api/README.md

 [![Circle CI](https://circleci.com/gh/hotosm/oam-server-api/tree/master.svg?style=svg)](https://circleci.com/gh/hotosm/oam-server-api/tree/master)
 [![Docker Repository on Quay.io](https://quay.io/repository/hotosm/oam-server-api/status "Docker Repository on Quay.io")](https://quay.io/repository/hotosm/oam-server-api)

 The API component of OAM Server is a node `express` server that exposes API endpoints.
 A list of the endpoints exposed, and their functionality, is found below

 ## ENDPOINTS

 #### /tile

-This takes a tiling request POSTed, and a auth token in a query string, and kicks off a tiling job.
+This takes a tiling request `POST`ed, and a auth token in a query string, and kicks off a tiling job.

 Here's an example request JSON: